janvgils/gs-telemetry/README.md

 # GS-telemetry (a Virtual Machine OVA)

-### This system was built to support the SPOC cubesat team, but it can also be used by others to get familiar with software that is used by satellite reception enthusiasts.
+### This system/toolbox was built to support the SPOC cubesat team, but it can also be used by others to get familiar with software that is used by satellite reception enthusiasts.

 Date: 05-12-2020 Version 1.0 (Initial release)\
 Date: 06-12-2020 Version 1.1